 Future mobility lifestyles: defining the needs of users

 Broad socio-demographic trends are likely to affect future travel needs.
-Given that attitudinal variables often surpass traditional socio-economic and demographic variables in terms of explaining travel behaviour, we will take a close look at probable future developments in attitudes and values.
+Given that attitudinal variables often surpass traditional socio-economic and demographic variables in terms of explaining travel behaviour, we took a closer look at probable future developments in attitudes and values.

 New mobility products, services and systems

-Specific mobility products, services and systems will be needed to satisfy the user needs that were identified above.
-We will compare these to current and planned mobility products, services and systems to identify any gaps.
+Specific mobility products, services and systems will be needed to satisfy the user needs identified above.
+We compared these to current and planned mobility products, services and systems to identify any gaps.